harshitht789/Human_Pose_Comparison/README.md

 # Human_Pose_Comparison
+ The domain of this project comes under Computer Vision.
 This code will help us compare two videos with varying poses (Ex: Dance, Fight)